 The chancellor announced in the 2014 autumn statement that there would be an extension of transitional arrangements for certain properties from 1 April 2015.
 These were as follows:

 |RV is above £18000 but below £50000||Upward cap (large properties)||25%||25%|

 NB Transitional relief is measured before all other reliefs.
-This extension to the transitional relief scheme is awarded under section 47 discretionary relief powers and therefore is measured after all other reliefs have been awarded.
+This extension to the transitional relief scheme falls under section 47 discretionary relief powers and therefore is measured after all other reliefs have been awarded.